 The term ‘available to the public’ should be interpreted as being a service or commodity that any member of the public can make use of, or actively choose to use, (e.g. because it has been advertised or offered to someone).

-defined are available in our guidance for small drone operators.
+defined are available in our guidance for small UAS operators.

 A congested area means, ‘in relation to a city, town or settlement, any area which is substantially used for residential, commercial, industrial or recreational purposes’.

 rules have been established to provide a safe environment in which small unmanned

-If you are a drone operator from overseas and want to carry out work in the UK, the CAA will normally be able to grant permissions to foreign operators, on the basis that you are able to satisfy the same basic safety requirements that are required for UK based operators.
+If you are a unmanned aircraft operator from overseas and want to carry out work in the UK, the CAA will normally be able to grant permissions to foreign operators, on the basis that you are able to satisfy the same basic safety requirements that are required for UK based operators.

-This will depend on the evidence of ‘pilot competency’ that the applicant is able to provide and the location(s) where the flying is to take place.
+This will depend on the evidence of ‘remote pilot competency’ that the applicant is able to provide and the location(s) where the flying is to take place.
 Please note that the approvals/qualifications from other nations are not ‘automatically’ accepted as being valid.
 In order to fly in the UK, you must be in possession of a valid UK permission if the type of flight that you are conducting requires one.
 Each application is considered on its own merits, but we will take the details of your own national approval/qualification into account when determining your application and the conditions that are set within the permission.

 All applications should be made as far in advance as possible.